cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

    the parent tasks that spawned them.

    - Triggering an :term:`active task` has no effect (it is already triggered).
-   - Triggering an :term:`active-waiting task` runs it immediately in the same flow.
+   - Triggering an :term:`active-waiting task` queues it to run in the same flow.
-   - Triggering an :term:`incomplete task` re-runs it immediately in the same flow.
+   - Triggering an :term:`incomplete task` queues it to re-run in the same flow.

 .. _flow-merging: